VaAndCob/firmware/tools/readme.md

 https://vaandcob.github.io/firmware/tools/iPodMonochromeImageConverter.html

 iPod Monochrome Image Converter by Va&Cob

-This tool is for converting '4-bit GIMP bmp exported image to 2-bit color depth monochrome image byte array' for use with an old monochrome iPod display for use with old monochrome iPod display
+  This tool is for converting '4-bit GIMP bmp exported image to 2-bit color depth monochrome image byte array' for use with an old monochrome iPod display

 How to use:
 Use GIMP app